phluid61/internet-drafts/file-scheme/draft.md

 {{RFC1630}} and {{RFC1738}} as it is derived from the generic syntax of {{RFC3986}}, which post-dates all previous specifications.

+As a special case, the "auth-path" rule can match the string "localhost" or the empty string in the URI's authority component; this is interpreted as "the machine from which the URI is being interpreted," exactly as if no authority was present.

 Systems exhibit different levels of case-sensitivity.
 Unless the file system is known to be case-insensitive, implementations MUST maintain the case of file and directory names when translating file URIs to and